-In accordance with Section 6(b)(8) of the Act,17 the Exchange believes that the proposed rule change will not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act because any market participants that are otherwise capable of satisfying any applicable colocation fees, requirements, terms and conditions established from time to time by the Exchange could have access to the co-location services provided in the data center.
-This is also true because, in addition to the services being completely voluntary, they are available to all Users on an equal basis (i.e., the same range of products and services are available to all Users).
+In accordance with Section 6(b)(8) of the Act, the Exchange believes that the proposed rule change will not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act because any market participants that are otherwise capable of satisfying any applicable colocation fees, requirements, terms and conditions established from time to time by the Exchange could have access to the co-location services provided in the data center.
+This is also true because, in addition to the services being completely voluntary, they are available

 The Exchange also believes that its billing practice will not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act because all Users are only charged once for each colocation service in the data center, even if such User connects to more than one of the Exchanges' markets, or to none of the Exchanges, and the pricing for colocation services is such that as the level of services increases, so does the cost.
-Additionally, the Exchange believes that its co-location billing practice is consistent with the co-location services billing practice of at least one of its
+Additionally, the Exchange believes that its co-location billing practice is consistent with the co-location services billing practice of at least one of its competitors, The NASDAQ Stock Market LLC ("NASDAQ").18